Topology and dynamics of higher-order multiplex networks: Topology of multiplex simplicial complexes

 In multilayer network literature~\cite{sole2013spectral,gomez2013diffusion,radicchi2013abrupt}, diffusion among the layers of the multiplex network is often treated with interlinks, i.e. links connecting the replica nodes in different layers.
 However interlinks do not have a clear and natural higher-order generalization.
 Therefore here we do not use interlinks; rather, we harness multisimplices to define a way to topologically couple the layers of the multiplex simplicial complexes.
 To this end, we extend weighted algebraic topology operators \cite{baccini2022weighted,meng2020weighted,horak2013spectra} to describe the topology of multiplex simplicial complexes.

-For the full mathematical framework we refer the reader to our Appendix, providing a more informal and up to the point account of our results below.
+We present a brief account of our framework based on homology and Hodge theory here.
+For our full mathematical framework, we refer the reader to our Appendix.